-- The best time to go: Bear watching in Finland begins during the summer, from May to September when they wake up from hibernation and start feeding again.
+- The best time to go: Bear-watching in Finland begins during the summer, from May to September, when they wake up from hibernation and start feeding again.

 The brown bear is mainly found in the pristine natural forests of the Kočevsko and Notranjska regions.
 There are approximately 500 bears in these forests, making it impossible to miss this animal in its natural habitat.

 The Loz Valley in the Notranjska region of Southern Slovenia is also home to brown bears.
 It encompasses a large number of uninhabited forests in Central Europe.
-Aside from various animals living in the valley, this destination has some of the most beautiful landscapes of Slovenia.
+Aside from various animals living in the valley, this destination has some of the most beautiful landscapes in Slovenia.
 Moreover, it is located just one hour away from Slovenia’s capital city, Ljubljana.

 - The best time to go: Bear watching in Slovenia usually occurs from April to September or during the Autumn season.
-If the warm weather lasts longer, you can even spot them till October.
+If the warm weather lasts longer, you can even spot them until October.

-Alaska contains 98 percent of the U.S brown bear population and almost 70 percent of the total North American population.
+Alaska contains 98 percent of the U.S. brown bear population and almost 70 percent of the total North American population.
 With an estimated 30,000 bears living in Alaska, you can encounter them throughout the state except for a few islands.

 The top place to spot brown bears in Alaska is the popular Katmai National Park.
-Here, you can watch Kodiak bears, the largest subspecies of brown bears, hunt for migratory salmons in the Brooks River.
+Here, you can watch Kodiak bears, the largest subspecies of brown bears, hunt for migratory salmon in the Brooks River.

-- The best time to go: In Alaska, brown bears are often spotted during early spring and summer, preferably from June to September.
+- The best time to go: In Alaska, brown bears are often spotted during the early spring and summer, preferably from June to September.

 The Kamchatka peninsula is situated in the Russian Far East and is 1,250 km long.
-The Sea of Okhotsk and the Pacific Ocean make up for the peninsula’s eastern and western coastlines.
+The Sea of Okhotsk and the Pacific Ocean make up the peninsula’s eastern and western coastlines.

 Spotting brown bears in a natural environment is nothing short of an enthralling experience.
 Check out our listed locations the next time you plan to see these fuzzy creatures.